Greece

 • Subsidy of employment cost (which cannot be enhanced with any other state aid).

-• Business risk financing only for new entrepreneurship aid scheme.
+• Business risk financing only for Modern Technologies and Social Entrepreneurship and Handicraftaid schemes.

 The evaluation process includes the stage of completion and legality control and the evaluation stage and is carried out either through the method of comparative evaluation or through the method of direct evaluation.
 Investment projects that fall under the aid schemes are audited at any time and at any stage of implementation of the investment project or at any stage of fulfilling their long-term liabilities.